How to Create a Price Book

 - Update Your price book often

 My years of experience with shopping the sales and tracking prices has made it so much easier for me to know when a good price is actually a good price.
 I can spot a deal from a mile away.
-This may or may not be the case for you over time.
+This is just due to keeping a Price Book.

 I strongly suggest starting with a price book, though.
 It helped me immensely when I first starting trying to lower my grocery bill – and I know it will help you too.